gd8097019/etc-coop-website/src/contents/posts/en/2023-07-14-pow-summit-2023-speaker-spotlight-6-en/index.md

 tags: [Announcement]
 ---

 Once again we find ourselves announcing a raft of new dynamic and compelling cryptocurrency speakers, entrepreneurs, and innovators.
-In today's announcement we welcome **Adella Toulon-Forester, Jonathan Wilkins, Jaime Leverton, J Gdanski, and Ben Gagnon**.
+In today's announcement we welcome **Adella Toulon-Foerster, Jonathan Wilkins, Jaime Leverton, J Gdanski, and Ben Gagnon**.

 **Adella Toulon-Forester** is a digital nomad passionate about all things crypto.
 We're excited to have her join us at this year's POW Summit Prague and share her unique perspective on the industry.